 Well, I was involved in a severe car accident.
 The short version of the actual accident itself is that I was driving home from work a week to the day after my 19th birthday, so I was quite young.
-And the short sort of version is that it hadn’t rained my birthday day was in January.
+The short sort of version is that it hadn’t rained since my birthday day was in January.
 It hadn’t rained for a long time it was hot in Melbourne and it started raining so it was pretty oily all part of the road up and highway.

 I hit the gravel on the side of the road and did a 180 and I’ve been on and around.
 Hit the driver’s side in a 1985 Toyota Corolla, which had no airbags.
 So of course, the steering wheel was in the middle of the car with me trapped there, no airbags so ouch.
 So I sustained what was a severe head injury.
-So that was multiple facial fractures breaks.
+So that was multiple facial fracture breaks.

 Where am I going?
 I’m going home.
 Now, of course, I was out of it, head injury medicine having brain injury, you name it right and face is out here, bruises, you name it.
 However, in my mind, maybe it’s a core instinct of mine or something that I was not going to be a victim.
 That’s not me.
 So that all the talk around me that I could hear around she’ll never be able to do this never be able to do that.

 Very cool.
 I like that defiant, 19-year-old, you know, think they know everything about the planet and the world and all that kind of stuff and I like that.
-I like that because that’s what’s really good about being a teenager, you think that even though you’re half your heads missing, you’re still bulletproof, and you’re going to continue this fight and you’re going to go down this path.
+I like that because that’s what’s good about being a teenager, you think that even though you have half your heads missing, you’re still bulletproof, and you’re going to continue this fight and you’re going to go down this path.

 So when you woke up from surgery, what was it that you couldn’t do?